-So, there is always a deep desire inside the heads of people for doing something they wanted to do, but they leave it out because they didn’t think it was practical.
+So, there is always a deep desire inside the heads of people to do something they want to do, but they leave it out because they don’t think it is practical.

 May be you would think that you are too young or too old for trying out something different.

 May be you would think that your circumstances are not right yet.